 By law, certain agencies have the right to require a criminal record check on any student affiliated at their institutions.

-If a SHE student is cleared for a clinical practicum experience but SHE subsequently discovers a violation on the student's CORI (from any state) or a violation of any criminal background check required by an agency, the student will immediately be removed from their clinical practicum experience pending further investigation, which may include a delay in a return to the practicum experience or possible academic probation or academic dismissal from the program or from SHE.
+If a Health Sciences student is cleared for a clinical practicum experience but the College or Department subsequently discovers a violation on the student's CORI (from any state) or a violation of any criminal background check required by an agency, the student will immediately be removed from their clinical practicum experience pending further investigation, which may include a delay in a return to the practicum experience or possible academic probation or academic dismissal from the program or from the College of Health Sciences.

-SHE students who receive a new violation on their record while in a clinical practicum experience but do not notify the Assistant Dean of SHE within 5 business days of the violation may be subject to additional disciplinary actions.
-These may include, but are not limited to, academic probation or academic dismissal from the program or from SHE.
+Health Sciences students who receive a new violation on their record while in a clinical practicum experience but do not notify the Assistant Dean of Health Sciences within 5 business days of the violation may be subject to additional disciplinary actions.
+These may include, but are not limited to, academic probation or academic dismissal from the program or from the College of Health Sciences.

 Clinical Affiliate Random Drug Screening

-Students enrolled in SHE programs may also be required to undergo and pass a drug screening analysis in order to be eligible for placement in an off-campus learning experience.
+Students enrolled in Health Sciences programs may also be required to undergo and pass a drug screening analysis in order to be eligible for placement in an off-campus learning experience.